uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 Grades will be assessed on a 100-point scale:

-* Lecture attendance, lab exercises and mid-term assessment will make up 50% of the overall grade:
+* Lecture attendance, lab exercises, mid- and end-term assessment will make up 55% of the overall grade:
 	* Attendance: **10%**
-	* Mid-term assessment: **10%**
+	* Mid-term assessment: **7.5%**
+	* End-term assessment: **7.5%**
 	* Lab exercise: **30%**

-* After-class programming and scripting assignments will make up 50% of the overall grade:
+* After-class programming and scripting assignments will make up 45% of the overall grade:
 	* Bi-weekly homework: **30%**
-	* Final project: **20%**
+	* Final project: **15%**

  The final letter grade for this course will be converted from the numeric grade using the following table: